jadebrew/AmethystEngine/README.md

-# Amethyst, a PSX Style Divorce Simulator with Game Engine as Byproduct
+# AmethystEngine, a PSX Style Divorce Simulator with Game Engine as Byproduct
 originally made for:
 for psx story jam #4